Difficult Run: Mills

-One of the Mills that is along the trail is Tolston's Mill.
-This mill was located on the east side of the trail.
-The Madeira School currently owns this specific mill now.
-Leigh Mill was once located on the west side of the trail and was once used to grind and produce corn in flour during the late 1800s.
-Colvin's Mill, which is currently a part of Colvin Run Mill Park used to be managed by Fairfax County Park Authority.
-Brown's Mill was located on a tributary of the trail.
-Brown's Mill was right across from Beulah Road.
+Tolston's Mill on the east side of the trail is today owned by the Madeira School.
+Leigh Mill, once on the west side of the trail, ground flour during the late 1800s.
+Colvin's Mill, today part of Colvin Run Mill Park, used to be managed by Fairfax County Park Authority.
+Brown's Mill was on a tributary of the trail across from Beulah Road.